hoajb/flutter-ci-cd-github/README.md

 A new Flutter project.
 Focusing on CI-CD Github Action
 - build android apk release mode and signing - distribute to firebase distribution
-- build ios ipa and signning - distribute to testflight
+- build ios ipa and signing - distribute to testflight

 ## Getting Started